Signs Childhood Trauma Is Affecting Your Adult Life

 The Turning Point: Connecting the Past and the Present

-In therapy, this moment often feels significant.
-Clients sometimes pause when they begin seeing how their current reactions connect to earlier experiences.
-What once felt confusing or frustrating begins to make more sense within the context of their life story.
+In therapy, this moment can feel significant.
+Clients sometimes pause as they begin seeing how their current reactions connect to earlier experiences, and what once felt confusing or frustrating starts to make sense within the context of their life story.
+There is often a quiet recognition that these patterns did not come from nowhere.

 How Therapy Helps You Heal Childhood Trauma